ovh/cds/docs/content/installation/installation.ready-to-run.docker-compose.md

 On UI http://localhost:2015:

 - Create a project
-- Create an application, with an void pipeline
+- Create an application, with a void pipeline
 - Create a pipeline, attached to application
 - On Pipeline, add a stage and a job
 - Inside job, add a step of type "script"